 - My H1B Visa expired, but my I-94 is valid.
-Am I in legal status in US?
+Am I in legal status in the US?

-- I am on OPT, my F1 visa is expiring in a month, can I stay in US and work?
+- I am on OPT, my F1 visa is expiring in a month.
+Can I stay in the US and work?

-- L1B Visa expired, but I-94 still valid, Can I stay in US Legally?
+- My L1B Visa expired, but my I-94 is still valid.
+Can I stay in the US Legally?

-- H1B visa has expired and I have to travel for India ?
-What should I do?
+- My H1B visa has expired, and I have to travel to India; what should I do?

-- H1B is expiring and I should travel for business.
+- My H1B is expiring, and I should travel for business.
 What are my options?

-This article will focus on clarifying the differences between US visa and Status.
-Also, we will address some of the common questions around the visa expiry.
+This article will focus on clarifying most of the above questions, including the differences between a US visa and ‘Status’ in the context of staying in the US on a Visa.
+Also, we will address some of the common questions on the US visa expiry.

 What is ‘Status’ or Lawful immigration Status mean in US Immigration ?

-- If your admission stamp says F1, it means that you are entering America on F1 Visa status.
+- F1 Visa: If your admission stamp says F1, it means that you are entering America on F1 Visa “status”.
 In the ‘until’ field, if it says D/S – it means Duration of Status.
 What D/S means is that as long as you maintain your current immigration status in US, you can stay in America.
 We will talk more below on how to maintain it.

-- If your admission stamp says H1B, you will be in US on H1B Visa status.
-The until field would indicate until what date you can stay in US, provided you maintain your status.
+- H1B Visa: If your admission stamp says H1B, you will be in the US on H1B Visa status.
+The until field would indicate until what date you can stay in the US (provided you maintain your status).

 What is maintaining your ‘Visa Status’ or ‘Status’ in US mean ?

-What is the actual relation or difference between US Visa vs. Status?
+What is the difference between US Visa vs. Status?

-- Visa is an entry document issued by US consulate abroad and you need a valid visa to enter America or return back to America after any travel.
+- A US Visa is an entry document issued by the US consulate or Embassy abroad to you and you need it to be valid to enter America.
+You need to it to be valid either for your first entry or if you are planning to return to America after any travel outside the US.

-- Status is something you get when you enter America using a valid US Visa.
-Your status is indicated on your admission stamp done at the Port of Entry.
-It could be anything like F1, H1B, L1, B1/B2, etc. based on your reason for entry and it will indicate the validity of the status.
-Your status is only valid, if you maintain it properly by following all the immigration rules as mentioned above.
+- Status, in the context of US Immigration, is something you get when you enter America using a valid US Visa.
+Your status is indicated on your admission stamp done at the Port of Entry and is reflected on the I-94 issued to you.
+It could be anything like F1, H1B, L1, B1/B2, etc. based on your primary purpose for entry and it will indicate the validity of the status.
+Your status is only valid if you maintain it properly by following all the immigration rules as required by that visa category.

-Phew !
-Now that we know what is the relation, lets get to the most commonly asked questions around the US Visa validity and Status.
+Now that we know the relationship, lets get to the most commonly asked questions around the US Visa validity and Status.

 Yes, your status is valid, provided you are maintaining your immigration status.
 Your F1 Visa stamp in your passport is only good to enter America.
 Its significance ends there, you do not have to worry about the expiry of the F1 visa.
 It only plays role, if you would like to re-enter America after traveling to your home country for vacation or holidays.